GeomarPerales/oaxlsx/README.md

 # oaxlsx

-The goal of oaxlsx is read, sort and convert a data file downloaded from ANA in dataframe
+The goal of oaxlsx is read, sort and convert a data file downloaded from ANA in dataframe.

 ## Installation